 Yankees: 1B Anthony Rizzo was out of the starting lineup for a fifth straight game due to issues with his lower back.
-Boone said the team is being extra cautious and the hope remains Rizzo could be back in the lineup for Wednesday’s series finale.
-Rizzo missed time in July due to the same back problems.
+Manager Aaron Boone said the team is being extra cautious and the hope remains Rizzo could be back in the lineup for Wednesday’s series finale.
+Rizzo missed time in July due to the same back issues.
 “I think it just improved quicker last time.
 I don’t think the injury itself has been as bad,” Boone said. … Carpenter is expected to see a foot specialist in Seattle on Wednesday before traveling with the team back to the East Coast.

 Mariners: CF Julio Rodríguez won’t be activated from the injured list for Wednesday’s series finale.
-Servais said Rodríguez was still feeling discomfort in his wrist after hitting on Monday.
+Manager Scott Servais said Rodríguez was still feeling discomfort in his wrist after hitting on Monday.
 Servais said the goal is for Rodríguez to be ready for Friday’s series opener in Texas. … INF/OF Dylan Moore (back) and RHP Diego Castillo (shoulder) are both expected to be activated from the IL on Wednesday.

 Yankees: LHP Nester Cortes (9-3, 2.57 ERA) allowed two runs but just one hit in his last start against St. Louis.
 Cortes has three starts this season with at least five innings pitched and only one hit allowed.